Niagara Falls Day Trip Itinerary

 1 – Pick Up in a Comfortable and Air Conditioned Bus

 Our pick-up route follows the path to Niagara Falls.
 The trip might take anywhere from 1 to 2 hours depending on your location.
 The good thing about leaving early in the morning is that we can skip major traffic.
-You will visit with an experienced and licensed tour guide (Nathan, Salvatore, Houri or Joe).
-He/she will provide you with information to prepare for your day throughout the 1.5 hour drive.
+You will visit with an experienced and licensed tour guide (Kaleb, Sam, Nathan or Adam).
+They will provide you with information to prepare for your day throughout the 1.5-hour drive.

-As part of your free time, you can visit the famous Clifton Hill village.
-This is the flashy neighbourhood you might have seen in photos with tons of restaurants, shops and activities.
-You might consider checking out the wax museum, an arcade, Ripley’s Believe it or Not, and lots more.
+There is also a lot you can do in the famous Clifton Hill street.
+This is the flashy neighbourhood you might have seen in photos with tons of restaurants, shops, museums and activities.
+You might consider checking out the wax museum, an arcade, or Ripley’s Believe it or Not.

 You will also have an opportunity to have lunch in Niagara Falls.
-You could bring a packed lunch or grab lunch at a local restaurant.
+You could bring a packed lunch, order a quick lunch there, or sit down at a restaurant like Table Rock Restaurant or the Secret Garden Restaurant.
 When the weather is nice, you can even have a picnic outside by the waterfalls!